Iveco LMV: Design

 The LMV uses modular armour packs to adjust its level of protection to its mission requirements.
 In regards to mine protection, the vehicle's ground clearance has been increased to 493 mm without increasing the overall height (which is less than 2 m); it also uses suspended seats of aeronautical derivation, v-hull under body, and a collapsible sandwich structure in the floor to deflect and absorb mine blasts.
 Its exhaust is piped through its C-pillars, and its turbocharger is located underneath the engine to reduce its thermal signature.
-Mobility is helped by a run-flat system, allowing the vehicle to move even with completely deflated tires.
+Good mobility is achieved thanks to a run-flat system, allowing the vehicle to move even with completely deflated tires.
 It is related to the Fiat Oltre concept car unveiled in 2005.

 The LMV was designed in the 1990s and the first LMVs were produced in 2001 while the UK's Panthers were produced between 2006 and 2009.

 Variants

 British Panther CLV

+The Panther Command and Liaison Vehicle or Panther CLV is the British Army variant of the Iveco LMV.
+In common with many British army vehicle procurement programmes from the 1990s onwards, the Panther CLV's specification has its origins in the cancelled FFLAV project.
+In the aftermath of the Gulf War the programme was split into four parts, with the programme that led to the Panther CLV being named Future Command and Liaison Vehicle (FCLV).
+Alvis offered both their own Scarab and the Iveco LMV under license.
+The LMV was chosen over the Vickers RG-32 Scout, RG-31 Nyala and the INSYS offer of a licensed ACMAT VRBL.
+Before the announcement of the winning contract Alvis and Vickers merged to form Alvis Vickers, which was in turn merged with BAE Systems to form BAE Systems Land Systems, who took over the contract.

-The Panther Command and Liaison Vehicle or Panther CLV was the British Army variant of the Iveco LMV.
-The Panther CLV came from the "Future Command and Liaison Vehicle" (FCLV) project.
-Design modifications were made by BAE Systems to allow assembly at BAE Systems Land Systems' factory in Newcastle upon Tyne.
-Over 300 Panthers were assembled at BAE Systems factory in Newcastle upon Tyne under a £160 million contract.
-It was intended that the Panther would replace vehicles including Combat Vehicle Reconnaissance (tracked) (CVRT) family, FV 432, Saxon and Land Rover Truck Utility Medium (TUM).
+Design modifications were made by BAE to allow assembly at BAE Systems Land Systems' factory in Newcastle upon Tyne; over 300 Panthers were assembled there under a £160 million contract.
+It was intended that the Panther would replace multiple vehicles including Combat Vehicle Reconnaissance (tracked) family, FV432, Saxon and Land Rover Truck Utility Medium (TUM).

 The Panther seated four people.
 They were equipped with Enforcer RCWS weapons stations which were developed by SELEX Galileo.
-This weapons station could be armed with a 7.62 mm general purpose machine gun, a 12.7 mm heavy machine gun or a 40mm automatic grenade launcher.
-Panther was reduced to a three-seat vehicle when a large amount of communication equipment was placed in the right rear seat.
-This reduced its utility as, because it was classed as an armoured vehicle, the commander and driver were always required to stay in the vehicle.
+These weapons station could be armed with a 7.62 mm general purpose machine gun, a 12.7 mm heavy machine gun or a 40mm automatic grenade launcher.
+The Panther was reduced to a three-seat vehicle when a large amount of communication equipment was placed in the right rear seat.
+This reduced its utility, because it was classed as an armoured vehicle, the commander and driver were always required to stay in the vehicle.